bitcraft/storymaker/readme.md

 Precepts are created by Actions and distributed by the environment.
 Agents receive precepts and store them.
-Precepts carry information that is specific to the type of precept (Speech, Action, etc).
+Precepts carry information that is specific to the type of Action (Speech, Motion, Action, etc) and also include more abstract concepts such as knowledge of the world state (DatumPrecept) and interactions between Agents (PropositionPrecept, SpeechPrecept, etc).

 _______________________________________________________________________________
 ### Memory
-*Precepts remembered by an agent*
+*Memory is a set of Precepts stored by an agent*

-When an agent makes a plan, the memory is used to deduce the state of the agent and to choose the set of actions that will satisfy a goal.
-Memory is simply a list of precepts that has been stored by an agent.
+When an agent makes a plan, the Memory is used to deduce the World State and to choose the set of actions that will satisfy a goal.

 In GOAP terminology, Memories replace Blackboards, but function differently.